grmble/node-dicom/README.md

 The package provides the following:

 * Data dictionary according to the 2014a standard.
-* Streaming DICOM Decoder that reads a DICOM stream end emits DicomEvent instances.
+* Streaming DICOM Decoder that reads a DICOM stream and emits DicomEvent instances.
 * Streaming JSON Encoder that turns a DicomEvent stream into a DICOM JSON Model